QinyuanWu0710/QinyuanWu0710.github.io/_pages/about.md

 ---

-I am a second-year PhD student at <a href="https://www.cis.mpg.de/">CS@Max Planck</a> and <a href="https://www.mpi-sws.org/">Max Planck Institute for Software System (MPI-SWS)</a>, under the guidance of <a href="https://people.mpi-sws.org/~gummadi/">Krishna Gummadi</a>.
-My research focuses on understanding the inner workings of deep learning systems and establishing trustworthy AI systems.
-Currently, I am investigating methods for estimating, injecting, and retrieving latent knowledge in Large Language Models (LLMs).
+I am a second-year PhD student at <a href="https://www.cis.mpg.de/">CS@Max Planck</a> and <a href="https://www.mpi-sws.org/">Max Planck Institute for Software System (MPI-SWS)</a>, under the guidance of <a href="https://people.mpi-sws.org/~gummadi/">Prof. Krishna Gummadi</a>.
+I am also fortunate to closely collaborate with and be advised by <a href="https://cs-people.bu.edu/evimaria/">Prof. Evimaria Terzi</a> in Boston University.
+My research focuses on understanding the inner workings of deep learning models and establishing trustworthy AI systems.
+Currently, I am investigating methods for estimating and understanding latent knowledge in Large Language Models (LLMs).

-Prior to joining MPI-SWS, I earned my bachelor's degree in mathematics-physics from the Yingcai Honors College at the University of Electronic Science and Technology of China (UESTC).
+Prior to joining MPI-SWS, I earned my bachelor's degree in mathematics-physics fundimental science from the <a href="https://www.yingcai.uestc.edu.cn//">Yingcai Honors College</a> at the <a href="https://en.uestc.edu.cn/">University of Electronic Science and Technology of China (UESTC)</a>, here I was advised by <a href="https://en.uestc.edu.cn/info/1074/3243.htm">Prof. Yong Deng</a>.